junxit/us-congress-bills-110/bill.md

   - **(A)** by striking “15 percent” and inserting “25 percent”; and
   - **(B)** by striking the period at the end and inserting a semicolon; and
 - **(6)** by adding at the end the following new subparagraphs:
-  > - **(M)** necessary costs of ensuring the effective temporary and permanent relocation of residents displaced as a result of the revitalization of the project, including costs of monitoring as required under subsection (k); and
+  > - **(M)** necessary costs of ensuring the effective relocation of residents displaced as a result of the revitalization of the project, including costs of monitoring as required under subsection (k); and
   > - **(N)** activities undertaken to comply with the provisions of (B)(vii) and (C)(xiii) of subsection (e)(2) and subsection (l) (relating to green developments).

 ## § 7.
 Selection of proposals for grants